Syrians in US react to Trump-ordered airstrikes

 Syria's civil war has claimed the lives of at least 400,000, according to a United Nations estimate released a year ago.
 More than 5 million Syrians have fled the country and more than 6 million more have been displaced internally, according to UN agencies.

-"I don't know if it can get any worse," Kelli said.
+"I don't know if it can get any worse," said Kelli, the cardiologist in Atlanta.